online-ml/chantilly/README.md

 ### Making a prediction

 Predictions can be obtained by sending a POST request to `@/api/predict`.
-The payload you send has to contain a field named `'features'`.
+The payload you send has to contain a field named `features`.
 The value of this field will be passed to the `predict_one` method of the model you uploaded earlier on.
 Here is an example:

 ```py
 r = requests.post('http://localhost:5000/api/predict', json={